student-capstone-projects/culture-care/README.md

   entering there email, but other possibilities  include mobile phone number OTP, Google, or Facebook account or some combination providing two factor authentication.

+* Contact.
+If logged in a contact form is displayed, otherwise the address and phone contact for Culture Care WA is provided.

 ## Role Based Functionality

 ### Clients